dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

    Inputs: output/summary.json and output/schema.json.
    Steps:
      - Build one file, dashboard/index.html.
 Everything goes inside it: the HTML, the CSS, the JavaScript and the numbers.
 No build step, no server, no npm.
-     - Write the numbers from summary.json straight into the file as a JavaScript object, so the page never touches the database.
-     - Use a charting library from a CDN, loaded with a script tag.
+     - Do not use any charting library and do not load anything from a CDN or the internet.
+If that script fails to load, every chart goes blank.
+Draw the charts yourself with plain HTML, CSS and SVG: bar charts: one row per item, a div bar whose width is a percentage of the largest value, with the label and the number beside it monthly trend: an SVG polyline, with the first and last month labelled under it
+     - Do not use fetch() and do not load summary.json from disk.
+Browsers block that when a file is opened by double-clicking, and the page comes out blank.
+Instead, copy the full contents of output/summary.json into the file as: const DATA = { ... };
+       Write out every value.
+No placeholders, no "...", no comments like "add the remaining months here".
+     - Read only these keys from DATA: kpis, revenue_by_month, revenue_by_category, revenue_by_channel, revenue_by_payment, top_products.
-     - Build these six visuals: KPI cards (revenue, transactions, customers, average order value, return rate); revenue by month as a line; revenue by Product_Category as bars; Purchase_Channel split; Mode_of_Payment split; top products as a table.
+     - Build these six visuals: KPI cards (revenue, transactions, customers, average order value, return rate); revenue by month as a line; revenue by Product_Category as bars; Purchase_Channel as bars; Mode_of_Payment as bars; top products as a table.
-     - Open the file in a browser and check every chart shows data.
+     - Wrap the code for each visual in its own try/catch.
+If a visual fails or its data is empty, write a red message inside that card saying what is missing.
+A card must never be silently blank, and one broken chart must not stop the others.
+     - Before you say you are done, read dashboard/index.html back and check all of these: there is no <script src= tag and no fetch( anywhere in the file DATA contains all six keys, and every list in it has at least one item revenue_by_month has the same number of months as summary.json every key the drawing code reads exists in DATA with the same spelling Fix anything that fails, then check again.
+If you can open the file in a browser, do that too and confirm every card shows data.
    Outputs: dashboard/index.html and output/dashboard_notes.md telling me what each visual shows.
-   Rules: one file only; no Supabase keys anywhere in it; no customer names, emails or phone numbers; it must work by double-clicking the file.
+   Rules: one file only; no external scripts, no CDN, no fetch; no Supabase keys anywhere in it; no customer names, emails or phone numbers; it must work by double-clicking the file with no internet.
-   Done When: double-clicking dashboard/index.html opens a page with every chart filled in.
+   Done When: all the checks above pass and double-clicking dashboard/index.html opens a page with every card filled in.

    agents/agent4.md - Put it online
    Purpose: deploy the dashboard to Vercel using the Vercel connector in Claude.